 Approved by L&S Academic Planning Council, November 16, 2006, in consultation with L&S Committee on Academic Staff Issues et al. Reaffirmed by L&S Senior Staff on March 3, 2014.

-- classroom observation (SEE NOTE) in each semester of appointment for the evaluation of teaching performance; and
+- classroom observation in each semester of appointment for the evaluation of teaching performance; and

 - a mechanism for student evaluations of short-term instructors each semester.

-Note: For distance/mediated courses, field courses, supervision of internship courses, etc. the department or program will need to arrange an equivalent observation.
+For online courses, field courses, supervision of internship courses, etc. the department or program will need to arrange an equivalent observation.